Here the best vape tanks for great flavor and big clouds. See our top picks for Sub-Ohm tanks, RDAs, and RTAs.

 This is the easiest question to answer, because it basically comes down to one question: do you want to make your own coils?

 If you don’t, then either a sub-ohm or mouth-to-lung (MTL) tank is the best choice for you.
-All you have to do is connect the pre-made coil, fill up the tank and start to vape.
+All you have to do is connect the pre-made coil, fill up the tank with your favorite e-liquid flavor and start to vape.
 When the coil dies (usually after a few weeks or a month), then you replace it and continue.
 Sub ohm tanks are basically just those with lower resistance, and are usually tailored to “direct to lung” hits, while higher-resistance options suit cigarette-like, MTL hits.

 If you do want to build your coils, then an RDA, RTA or RDTA (rebuildable dripping, rebuildable tank or rebuildable dripping tank, respectively) are the best options for you.